Howard Johnson's: New chains and a changing public

-By 1975, the Howard Johnson Company had more than 1,000 restaurants and more than 500 motor lodges in 42 states and Canada.
-The company reached its peak that year, but the late 1970s marked the beginning of the end for the Howard Johnson Company.
 Because of the oil embargo of 1973, the Howard Johnson's restaurants and motor lodges, which received 85% of revenue from travelers, lost profits when Americans could not afford long trips or frequent vacations.
 Rather than promoting the restaurants to travelers, management knew it had to focus on nearby population centers.
 Also, the company model of serving pre-made food with high-quality ingredients in traditional dining rooms was costly when compared to the innovations introduced by fast food outlets like McDonald's, which designed its products and restaurants to appeal to families with younger children.
 Around this time, the chain introduced "Hojo Cola" and other private-label sodas, which disappointed some customers who preferred familiar products such as Coca-Cola or Pepsi.

-The company suffered from two infamous incidents at a property in the New Orleans Central Business District within 18 months of one another.
-The first was a July 1971 fire, set by two irate guests who had been ejected from the hotel, which killed six people.
-The second, in January 1973, was a harrowing day-long siege.
-Former Black Panther Mark Essex used the hotel's roof as a sniper's perch, killing three police officers, including Deputy Superintendent Louis Sirgo, the second-highest ranking officer in the New Orleans Police Department, the hotel's general manager and assistant general manager, and a couple from Virginia, who were on a belated honeymoon.
-He also wounded policemen, firemen and citizens.

-Then, in Jericho, New York, on 8 November 1974, singer-actress Connie Francis was raped at the Jericho Turnpike Howard Johnson's Lodge and nearly suffocated when the rapist threw a heavy mattress on her.
-She sued the motel chain for their lapse in security and won a judgment of $2.5 million, one of the largest such judgments at that time, leading to a reform in hotel security.
-Her rapist was never found.
-Francis had severe depression as a direct result of the rape and was a recluse for seven years after the event, returning to public life in 1981.